HOME & MENU ARCHIVE ACCOMMODATION LINKS ABOUT GUESTBOOK

 More images of the old jetty's at Derwent Water.
 Otherwise known as the 'Queen of the Lakes' the lake is 75 feet deep and 4miles in length.

 On the left Derwent Water again.
-Centre and right we embark on another circuit of Loughrigg Tarn, many regard the water as one of the most picturesque in the Lake District.
+Centre and right are photographs from Loughrigg Tarn, many regard the water as one of the most picturesque in the Lake District.

 Loughrigg Tarn again on the left.
-Centre and right is Tarn Hows, located between Hawkshead and Coniston, off the B5285 road.
+Centre and right photos above show Tarn Hows, located between Hawkshead and Coniston, off the B5285 road.
 The route around the tarn, after parking at the National Trust car park is approximately 2 miles long.